giantswarm/docs/sources/index.md

 ## What is Giant Swarm?

-Giant Swarm enables you to easily develop, deploy and host your micro-serviced application.
-We leverage several technologies like Docker and CoreOS and bring them together to a simple yet powerful platform.
-Besides Docker and your application stack there is not much to know to get started.
+Giant Swarm enables you to easily develop, deploy, and host your micro-serviced applications.
+We leverage several technologies like Docker and CoreOS and bring them together to provide a simple yet powerful platform.
+Besides Docker and your application stack there is not much you need to know in order to get started.

 ## Why Microservices?

 The days of big monolith applications are long over.
-Modularizing your application in services has been the way to go for some time.
-Each self-contained functionality is developed in a separate service.
-This makes them independently developable, deployable and scalable.
-Each with it's own potential database and programming language.
+Modularizing your applications in services has been the way to go for some time.
+Each self-contained functionality constitutes a separate service.
+This makes them independently developable, deployable, and scalable.
+Each with its own potential database and programming language.
 The right tool for the job!
-The [12factor Apps](http://12factor.net/) paradigm goes even further by describing twelve fundamental requirements of modern software-as-a-service.
-Worth looking at.
+The [12factor Apps](http://12factor.net/) paradigm goes even further by describing twelve fundamental requirements of modern Software-as-a-Service apps - worth looking at.

 At the same time it has always been a hassle to set up a truly service-oriented application.
 Or the solutions were too cumbersome and stood in the way.
 Giant Swarm keeps it lean and gets out of the way.